Sometimes we wonder if our dogs really know how much they mean to us. There are five ways you can show your dog you love

 I love my dog.
-But, really, to say that I love my dog would be an understatement.
-I adore him.
-He is one of the best things in my life, and there’s nothing I wouldn’t do to keep him healthy and happy.
-Showing him how much he means to me can be a little tricky though and if he doesn’t respond the way you expect, you may wonder how to get your dog to like you.
+But, really, that’s an understatement.
+I adore her.
+She is one of the best things in my life, and there’s nothing I wouldn’t do to keep her healthy and happy.
+Showing your dog how much they mean to me can be a little tricky, though.
+And if they don’t respond the way you expect, you may wonder “Does my dog love me?”

-Even though I know that most dogs aren’t the biggest fans of big hugs, I sometimes have to fight the urge to give Chilly a loving squeeze.
+Even though I know that most dogs aren’t the biggest fans of big hugs, I sometimes have to fight the urge to give Tulip a loving squeeze.
 After all, hugging is one of the most natural ways for humans to show affection.
 However, for our many of our canine companions, a hug is unwelcome or even threatening, especially if they feel trapped.

 Some dog parents make the mistake of thinking that the best way to their dog’s heart is through his stomach.
 Don’t get me wrong — treats and goodies do have their place (especially as rewards when training), but too many of them can easily lead to weight gain and all of the health issues that come with it.

-While treats should be limited and hugs should often be avoided, there are still lots of ways that you can shower your dog with endless love in language he’s sure to understand.
+While treats should be limited and hugs should often be avoided, there are still lots of ways that you can shower your dog with endless love in language they’re sure to understand.